Tegal: Geography

+The built-up area of Tegal stretches south far beyond the administrative border, in particular to include the districts of Adiwerna, Dukuhturi and Talang in Tegal Regency, which together cover 63 km2 with a combined population in mid 2024 of 350,093 (i.e. more than the municipal population of the city itself).

+Notes: (a) the 9 districts of Lebaksiu, Pangkah, Slawi, Dukuhwaru, Adiwerna, Dukuhturi, Talang, Tarub and Kramat. (b) the 3 districts of Brebes, Jatibarang and Wanasari.

 Climate

 Tegal has a tropical monsoon climate (Am) with moderate to little rainfall from June to October and heavy to very heavy rainfall from November to May.

 Economy

 Trade and services are the main sectors of the economy of Tegal City.
 The city became the final processing and marketing of various products from the western part of Central Java.
 Small and medium enterprises are quite rapid progress is the home metal industry in the area of Jl.
 Cempaka, and Tegalan batik handicrafts in Kalinyamat Village.
 To support the economic pulse, the city government of Tegal has built the Center for Promotion and Business Information (PPIB).